 Heat Map Rating:

 B7.
 Close Inactive Committees and Define We orking g Groups Complexity: Low

 Criticality: Low

 Observation # Recommendation

 VTA currently has 23 active committees and 9 inactive committees that are shown on the public Board Portal.
 Also, working groups, which are subsets of Advisory Committees, are treated inconsistently on the Board Portal.
 The Technical Advisory Committee (TAC) has three working groups: 1) Land Use/Transportation Integration (LUTI), 2) Capital Improvement Program (CIP), and 3) Systems Operations & Management (SOM).
 The LUTI working group is shown as a separate group on the Board Portal.
 The other two working groups are not identified.
-The Administrative Code and Rules of Procedure do not contain any reference to working groups, or their role, B7 a).
-Close or wind-down the inactive Committees b).
-Automatically sunset Ad Hoc Committees and one year, unless they are re-authorized by the B c).
-Archive or segregate the materials from inact separate section of the Board Portal. d).
-Specify the actions required by the Board or close or wind down committees in the Rules of F e).
-Define the roles of Working Groups, and posagendas and information under the related Committees d working groups after oard. ive Committees in a Committee Chair to Procedure or elsewhere.
-It the Working Group
+The Administrative Code and Rules of Procedure do not B7 Close or wind-down the inactive Committees.
+Automatically sunset Ad Hoc Committees and wayear, unless they are re-authorized by the Board Archive or segregate the materials from inactive separate section of the Board Portal.
+Specify the actions required by the Board or Coor wind down committees in the Rules of Proceed Define the roles of Working Groups, and post the agendas and information under the related Committees. d.
+Committees in a mmittee Chair to close dure or elsewhere. e Working Group